jimmejardine/qiqqa-open-source/docs-src/Notes/FAQ/Qiqqa Sniffer, BibTeX grazing and Google Scholar RECAPTCHA and Access Denied site blocking errors.md

 - via anything but a regular, well-known, browser such as Chrome, Safari, FireFox or Microsoft Edge.

   Anything that ever so slightly *smells like it **might** not be a regular mainstream browser* for *direct use* by a *human being* is automatically penalized by the Google Scholar site.
-You'll get RECAPTCHA's *sooner* and *more often* and when you happen to search a bit too long or fast to the discerning tastes of the Google management, you'll be **blocked** for quite a while -- timeout limit is currently unknown to me and certainly subject to change as that's one of the undocumented knobs Google can twiddle if it gets upset about your behaviour.
+You'll get RECAPTCHA's *sooner* and *more often* and when you happen to search a bit too long or fast to the discerning tastes of the Google management, you'll be **blocked** for quite a while -- the timeout limit is currently unknown to me and certainly subject to change as that's one of the undocumented knobs Google can twiddle if it gets upset about your behaviour.

   Qiqqa has an **embedded browser**, which is, given some effort -- and Google expends of *lot of effort* on this -- differentiable from a mainline browser like Chrome.